ts-23/qanTommy/README.md

 - The config in packages are not all reused across the apps and packages.
 - Card component is very opinioted.
 In a well-designed design system, it would be more agnostic, and use compound components technique.
 Example: (https://ui.shadcn.com/docs/components/card).
 - I have a presentation with diagrams to go deep dive into my own scalable and flexible FE architecture, if given the oppurtunity.
+- Git commit history was kept reasonably clean, but in production it would be squashed to represent 1 commit per feature for most scenarios, with exceptions.

 ## Installation